 Research aimed at understanding wheat growth and how it interacts with the environment is a strategically important goal of many John Innes Centre researchers.
 Professor Michael Bevan, joint leader of the research team, said “the resources we have developed have broken down barriers and provide new ways of studying wheat.
 This has stimulated many research projects here at the John Innes Centre and world-wide.
 It’s now a very exciting and productive time for plant research.”

 This research was supported by the UK Biotechnology and Biological Sciences Research Council (BBSRC).
-The outcomes of the research described in the publication today are helping to deliver BBSRC strategy in food security and sustainable agriculture.
+The outcomes of the research described in the publication; ‘An improved assembly and annotation of the allohexaploid wheat genome identifies complete families of agronomic genes and provides genomic evidence for chromosomal translocations‘ are helping to deliver BBSRC strategy in food security and sustainable agriculture.